 - Professional Emails

 Lawyers must learn to draft professional emails; it is one of the most important skills for a young lawyer.
-UCLA Law Professor Julie Cramer will instruct you on how to craft professional emails and how to avoid unfortunate errors.
+Professor Julie Cramer will instruct you on how to craft professional emails and how to avoid unfortunate errors.